 People with conditions affecting the lungs may experience coughing, shortness of breath, wheezing, coughing up mucus or blood, and chest pain.
-Some companies claim that their supplements and vitamins may help promote lung health.
-However, medical evidence is yet to verify these claims.
+Some vitamins may help to support lung health.
+However, more research is necessary to confirm if they are beneficial.

 This article looks at how supplements may help the lungs, when this could benefit someone, how to choose, and when to contact a doctor.